ChainBuddy: An AI Agent System for Generating LLM Pipelines: Discussion

 Our findings provide evidence in favor of AI-assisted interfaces for generating LLM pipelines.
 Participants found their workload less demanding when using an AI assistant’s help in an interface for setting up evaluative LLM pipelines, compared to without.
 And, they were more confident, performant, and able to create automated evaluations with greater regularity.
 In post-interviews, participants appreciated how the requirements gathering interaction supported refining their ideas, and consistently expressed that they were impressed by the assistant's capabilities.
 We also observed interaction effects that suggest participants can experience lower perceived successfulness and interface ease-of-use when AI assistance is taken away from them (mediated by task); a generous interpretation is that people miss the assistant's help in reducing their workload.

 One interesting null result is time.
-We did not find significant \emph{qualitative} evidence that ChainBuddy helped people solve the task faster, as might be expected (although participants did express this feeling in post-interviews).
-However, three things to note.
+We did not find significant \emph{quantitative} evidence that ChainBuddy helped people solve the task faster, as might be expected (although participants did express this feeling in post-interviews).
+However, four things to note.
 First, ChainBuddy takes time to generate flows, on the order of 10 seconds or greater.
 Second, our times are subjective, with a participant-reported indication of being ``done.''
-Participants using the assistant spent time revising, running or inspecting the generated flows, or clarifying their intent with the assistant.
-Third, qualitative data indicates that some participants felt they could go further in their analysis with the assistant, compared to without.
-So, though participants spent around the same time per condition, \emph{what} they spent that time on differed.
+Third, post-interview data indicates that some participants felt they could go further in their analysis with the assistant, compared to without---for instance, whereas 6 participants ran evaluators and spent time inspecting evaluation results with the assistant, only a single participant without the assistant ran evaluators.
+Finally, though participants spent around the same time per condition, \emph{what} they spent that time on differed.
+Participants using the assistant spent time clarifying their intent with the assistant, revising, running or inspecting the generated flows.
+Interaction traces (Fig.~\ref{fig:interaction_traces}) of user actions indicated that considerably less time was spent on preparing and editing input data for the pipeline, in particular.